Karen Muradyan

-Karen Muradyan (Կարեն Մուրադյան, born 1 November 1992 in Gyumri) is an Armenian football player who plays as a midfielder for the Armenian Premier League club FC Ararat-Armenia.
+Karen Muradyan (Կարեն Մուրադյան, born 1 November 1992) is an Armenian professional football player who plays as a defensive midfielder for the Armenian Premier League club FC Ararat-Armenia.

-Career

-Club
+Club career

 Karen Muradyan was born in Gyumri.
 At one year of age, he and his parents moved to Russia.
 Karen started watching football on TV.
 He liked the sport more and more and wanted to become a football player when he was 7 years old.
 Two years later, he went to the first football school of CYSS Mytischi.
 In youth football, he changed three teams, the last of which was the team SDYUSHOR Labor Reserves.
 With performances in the team in 2008, Muradyan joined a team in Moscow and took second place in the Russian National Football League.

 Muradyan moved back to his home Gyumri and met with the breeders of the club Shirak Gyumri.
 After that, Muradyan invited to play and he was later awarded with a contract.
-Muradyan debuted on July 24, 2011, in a game against the guest Mika Yerevan.
-Muradyan entered the field in the first team and played until the 60th minute, when he was replaced by Arman Margaryan.
-But the debut was overshadowed by the crushing defeat of Gyumri team 1:4.
+Muradyan debuted on 24 July 2011, in a game against Mika Yerevan.
+Muradyan entered the field in the first team and played until the 60th minute, when he was replaced by Arman Margaryan, while Gyumri lost 4–1.
 His Armenian Cup debut came on the draw for next season.
-On November 20, 2011, Shirak had a home game against Banants Yerevan, which they won with a minimal victory 2-1.
+On 20 November 2011, Shirak had a home game against Banants Yerevan, which they won with a minimal victory 2–1.
 Muradyan came off the bench in the 73rd minute of the match, replacing Grachev Mnatsakanyan.
-In the same drawing, Shirak reached the final, beating Dilijan Impulse 1-0.
+In the same drawing, Shirak reached the final, beating Dilijan Impulse 1–0.
 Muradyan played the entire match and won the 2011–12 Armenian Cup tournament medals.

-In 2017, Muradyan moved to Gällivare Malmbergets in Sweden.
+In 2017, Muradyan played with Gällivare Malmberget in Sweden.

 In December 2017, Muradyan left Alashkert.
 In September 2018, Muradyan joined Shirak.
 On 5 December 2019, Muradyan extended his contract with Shirak for another year.

-On 26 July 2020, Muradyan joined FC Ararat Yerevan.
+On 26 July 2020, Muradyan joined Ararat Yerevan.
 One month later, Muradyan returned to Shirak on loan to help the club out with their UEFA Europa League qualifying match on 27 August 2021.

 On 1 August 2021, Ararat Yerevan announced that Muradyan had left the club after his contract had expired, with Muradyan going on to sign for Ararat-Armenia on 4 August 2021.

-International
+International career

-Muradyan made his debut for the Armenia national football team on February 5, 2013 in a friendly match in Valence, France against Luxembourg.
+Muradyan made his debut for the Armenia national team on 5 February 2013, in a friendly match in Valence, France against Luxembourg.